sixone11/Wemics/README.md

 - `utils.py`
 - `function.py`

-You just need follow the command lines in `pipeline.bash` to get the `.bed` file under Wemics quantification.
+You only need to follow the command lines in pipeline.bash to get the output result file (i.e., bed file) under Wemics quantification.

-The input is the bam file which was processed by bismark and sorted by read name (i.e.,` samtools sort -n` ).
-We also provide an example bam file so that you can better understand the Wemics.
-Through the `pipeline.bash`, you could get a bed file, which contains 7 columns: chr, start, end, the Wemics methylated counts, the Wemics depth, and the methylation level under the quantification of Wemics.
+The input is a bam file processed by bismark and sorted by read name(i.e.,` samtools sort -n` ).
+We also provide an example bam file to give a better understanding of Wemics.
+Through the `pipeline.bash`, you could get a bed file that contains 7 columns: chr, start, end, Wemics methylated counts, Wemics depth, and methylation level under Wemics quantification.

 # Dependencies
 python3